How To Clean A Headstone

 A Grave Marker comes in many Shapes and Forms

 Today there is much preparation surrounding the burial of a loved one.
-Such extremes go into choosing just the right casket and the most appropriate place for it to be laid in as is the choice of grave markers.
+Such extremes go into choosing just the right casket and the most appropriate place for them to be laid in - as is the choice of which memorial grave marker will be the most befitting to the individual.
 The flower arrangements are chosen in such a manner as to compliment the very personality of the deceased as does the ceremony.
 There is but one way that serves as a means to express ones’ final farewell.
 The grave marker is a lasting tribute to the ones that have passed, a way for those who suffer this loss to cope during the grieving process, and a lasting mark in history.

 Customarily a grave marker displays the full name, birth date, and date of passing of the deceased.
 In addition, a grave marker will also have a phrase or special saying added to further pay respects to the dead.
-Picture tiles may be placed on the marker, as well as a small vase to accommodate flowers by well-wishers to come.
+Picture tiles, otherwise known as ceramic portraits, may be placed on the marker, as well as a small vase to accommodate flowers by well-wishers to come.
 The materials most commonly used to make grave markers are granite, marble and bronze.
 The methods used to create the displays on the grave markers are raised letters, laser etching or sandblasting.
-Picture tiles and vases can then be added to further personalize the marker.
+Portraits and vases can then be added to further personalize the marker.